 The selection process for the AIEC program is very competitive.
 As a result, only a few proposals are selected for inclusion.
 While we understand that it can be disappointing to miss out, we aim to provide the most comprehensive, innovative, and diverse program possible.

 The committee will select highly rated proposals that contribute to a balanced and comprehensive conference program.
-The committee may also decide to ask you to refine your presentation or provide an early draft of it in order to create the best possible content for the conference.
+The committee may also decide to ask you to refine your presentation or provide an early draft to create the best possible content for the conference.

 Before you develop and submit your proposal, please read and understand the review and selection criteria below, and read these tips on how to prepare a proposal for AIEC, and view last year's program.